Board of Trustees

 Dr Felicity Dunworth

-Dr Felicity Dunworth, Partnerships Director, Kent and Medway Progression Federation
+Dr Felicity Dunworth, Partnerships Director, Kent and Medway Progression Federation is Co-Chair of NNECL.

 Felicity has been the Director of the Kent and Medway Progression Federation (KMPF) since its inception in 2011.
 Before her current role she was Director of the Aimhigher Kent and Medway Partnership (AHKM) between 2004 and 2011.
 Felicity taught for many years on Access courses in the humanities and was, for the 12 years before she led AHKM, an Associate Lecturer for the Open University and, until 2017, for the University of Kent.